-Genesys continues to be a professional corporation organized under the laws of the State of New York, wholly-owned by one or more licensed engineers.
+Genesys continues to be a professional corporation organized under the laws of the State of New York, whollyowned by one or more licensed engineers.
 Pursuant to New York law, the Company does not own capital stock of Genesys.
 The Company has entered into an agreement with the post-Closing Date owners of Genesys pursuant to which such owners will be prohibited from selling, transferring or encumbering their ownership interest in Genesys without the Company's consent.
 Notwithstanding the Company's rights regarding the transfer of Genesys' stock, the Company does not have control over the professional decision making of Genesys' engineering services.
 The Company has entered into an administrative services agreement with Genesys pursuant to which WES will provide Genesys with ongoing administrative, operational and other non-professional support services.
+As a result of the administrative services agreement, all economic risks and rewards associated with Genesys' assets, liabilities and results of operations are owned and flow through solely to the Company.